 Step 2.
 Enter device pairing mode.

 - If using a chest strap, moisten the oval sensor pads on the heart rate monitor.
 Put the heart rate strap on, with the plastic heart rate transmitter resting just below your sternum.
 Ladies, this should rest just below a sports bra.
 For most other Bluetooth Smart sensor connections this step is omitted, but you'll still need to enter pairing mode.

-- Often sensors allow you to enter pairing mode by turning the sensor completely off, then by turning it back on and holding the power button.
+- Often heart rate sensors allow you to enter pairing mode by turning the sensor completely off, then by turning it back on and holding the power button.
 Newer sensors with displays and user interfaces will sometimes have an option to enter pairing mode or turn on Bluetooth from the device menu itself.

 Step 4.
-Select your Bluetooth Sensor.
+Select the heart rate option.
 After selecting your device, a connected screen will appear.
-If you're connecting a heart rate monitor, MAKE SURE that your heart rate strap is being worn and that the sensor pads are moist and in contact with your chest before tapping ‘Connect.’
+When connecting a heart rate monitor, MAKE SURE that your heart rate strap is being worn and that the sensor pads are moist and in contact with your chest before tapping ‘Connect.’
 Once the connection has been made, you will be able to see the stats your device is reading on the display screen.

 Step 6.
 Once heart rate is visible, return to the "Track Workout" screen and tap "Start Workout."
-You'll be able to tell your device is connected by the sensor icons for either heart rate, speed, cadence, etc. If you want to change your display stats, you can customize your stats.
+You'll be able to tell your device is connected by the sensor icon.
+If you want to change your display stats, you can customize your stats.

 Step 7.
 After ending your workout, you will see averages of your connected device stats.
 For further analysis of these numbers, make sure you have an MVP Membership.